 If the GPA for your major is higher than your overall GPA, put that on your resume instead.
 Just be sure to make the distinction clear by listing it as your “major GPA.”
 If both numbers are impressive, you can include two GPAs on your resume.

-Put it alongside other academic accomplishments
+Pair it with other academic accomplishments

 Examples of how to include GPA on your resume